 When a crying child is a sign of good parenting

 My daughter was having a meltdown this afternoon when I picked her up from preschool.
 A friend had ‘taken’ a creation she had made – a plastic bottle and a tube of cardboard, and it had broken.
-The friend fixed the toy and gave it back to us, but the crying didn’t abate.
-I leaned on the car, holding her, for a good ten minutes until she said she was ready to go home and do science experiments.
+The friend fixed the toy and gave it back to us, but the crying didn’t stop.
+I leaned on the car, holding her, for a good ten minutes until she said she was ready to go home.

 A few minutes later, she suddenly told me she saw some holiday lights: the tears were over and she started eating her apple.

 Now that everyone is calm, I can reflect on the event with a clear mind.
-While sometimes it can be frustrating when our child seems to overreact, I stayed calm.
-I treated her respectfully.
+While sometimes it can be frustrating when our child seems to overreact, I managed to stay calm.
 I didn’t try to control her emotions with threats or bribery; I was able to empathize.

-Then my rational brain takes control.
-Although it feels like I’ve been ‘doing the right thing’ for a long time, I know my child is still very young.
+Then I remember: although it feels like I’ve been ‘doing the right thing’ for a long time, I know my child is still very young.
 I also know that doing ‘the right thing’ as a parent doesn’t make my child immune from sadness.
 Just because they cry more when we’re physically, mentally, and emotionally present with them doesn’t mean we’ve failed to help them.
 In fact, it means the opposite.

 Healthy (and not healthy) ways to manage stress

-While we might think that the things that stress us out are much bigger and more important than the insignificant problem of a bottle and a cardboard tube coming apart, to our children these kinds of events ARE a big deal.
+We might think that the things that stress us out are much bigger and more important than a bottle and a cardboard tube coming apart.
+But to our children, these kinds of events ARE a big deal.
 And it’s in learning to respond to stress about their creations breaking that they learn how to respond to the ‘big’ stressors of adulthood.

 So how do we adults handle stress?
 Typically, we respond in one of two ways: we either suppress or reappraise our feelings.

 When we reappraise, we manage stress in a healthy way.
 To reappraise a situation, we consciously view it in a way that is less stressful.
-We aren’t ignoring our emotions – in fact, we’re acknowledging them – but we then reinterpret the situation and choose how to respond (rather than feeling like our response is determined by our emotions).
+We aren’t ignoring our emotions – in fact, we’re acknowledging them.
+Then we reinterpret the situation and choose how to respond (rather than feeling like our response is determined by our emotions).

-We can help our children develop this skill by treating them with empathy.
+We can help our children develop emotion regulation by treating them with empathy.

 And how do we feel when someone treats us with empathy?
 When they show us through their words or actions that they truly understand our experience?
 For a short time, it often causes us to feel the emotion even more deeply.
 We cry harder – because it feels amazing to be so fully understood.
 The same is the case for children.